pramatias/rustbook/intermediate_step/rustbook74gpt.md

 On the other hand, Listing 7-13 might work, but it's not very clear.
 We brought the add_to_waitlist function into scope directly using use, without specifying the parent module.
 It's like saying, "Hey, I'm using this function, but who knows where it came from?"
-It's a bit ambiguous, my friend.
+It's a bit ambiguous.

 In Rust, we like to be explicit about where things come from.
 It helps with code readability and understanding.
 So, even though Listing 7-11 requires a bit more